 Where research data is kept and how it is secured during the research process is very important.
 However, most DMPs that are submitted as part of a grant proposal are more concerned with where the data will be kept after the research project is complete and how others will be able access it.
 In other words - they're more concerned with the details of your plans for data preservation and data sharing than storage So, while a vital part of data management, the details of data storage and security are usually only a short portion of a grant proposal's DMP.
 However, there are exceptions.
 When security and access to the data is an important concern then it is appropriate to provide more detailed information.

 Another thing to remember is that you don't have to do this alone.
 IT staff at ISU are experts who know the campus, state, and federal policies.
 They can help with security and storage, provide cost estimates, set up backup systems, and more.
 You may already know who to contact, but if you don't, email ResearchIT@iastate.edu to get started.

 It is best to have experts support your research IT needs.
 There are a variety of experts on the Iowa State campus that offer expert and affordable services including data storage, security, website hosting, and more.
 It is highly suggested that you consult with them to work out details and costs before a grant proposal is submitted.

-Regardless of how much data your research will generate you should have a storage system in mind that will meet the needs of the project.
-While USB drives, hard drives, and disks are cheap and easy solutions they are secure and can be easily lost or destroyed.
+Regardless of how much data your research generates you should have a storage system in mind that will meet the needs of your project.
+While USB drives hard drives are cheap and easy solutions they are not very secure as they can be easily lost or destroyed.
 It is a good idea to use multiple methods to backup and copy research data.

 Consulting with an ISU IT professional for this section is highly recommended.
 Running a local server in your office or lab is a good solution.
 It may seem cheaper and easier but accidents and incidents do happen and can have devastating results.
 Campus IT professionals can help you set up and manage data security and make sure the right safeguards are in place if the worst happens.